-- Green Juice–My simple recipe to help reset the digestive system before having solid foods does wonders for your gut health.
-My go to: cucumber, celery, lemon, ginger.
+- Green Juice–Her simple recipe to help reset the digestive system before having solid foods does wonders for your gut health.
+Her go to: cucumber, celery, lemon, ginger.

 - Actually chew your food–Yes, it sounds obvious, but did you know you’re supposed to chew each bite about 30xs?!

 - Be aware of how certain foods digest together–A deep dive on how food combining can help combat bloating here.

 - What’s in your salad dressing?–A lot of times, harmful ingredients like guar gums and preservatives, can hide in salad dressings.
 These hinder digestion which in turn causes bloating.
 Melissa’s Simple Salad Dressing on this Good Gut Health Salad is a team fave.
 Pro tip: Adding sauerkraut in a salad really aids digestion and reduces bloating because it’s a natural probiotic.

 - Incorporate ginger + turmeric–Both spices have been shown to decrease inflammation and aid in digestion.

 - Ditch the straw–Try drinking from the side of the cup vs. straw; you’re sucking in air with the liquid which can lead to bloating.